ecoley/ModelDataFor3Dprinter/README.md

 - .stl

 ## use
-- recommended gluing by double-sided tape
+- using double-sided adhesive tape is recommended.